 A very common horse issue that I’ve seen is horses that are balding.

-If your horse has bald patches and you want to know why, check out this article I wrote about it that goes through all the different reasons why your horse might be loosing hair and what to do about it: Why does my horse have bald spots?
+If your horse has bald patches and you want to know why, check out this article I wrote about it that goes through all the different reasons why your horse might be losing hair and what to do about it.

-Remember that the best thing to do if you have any immediate questions or concerns about your horse’s health is to get into contact with your trusted veterinarian.
+Remember that the best thing to do if you have any immediate questions or concerns about your horse’s healthcare and supplements is to get into contact with your trusted veterinarian.
 If you do not yet have one, ask around and find a good one that is close and convenient to get to.

 But for anything else we are always around!